shadabakhtar97/Go-programming/README.md

 These are some of the common types of functions in Go programming.
 Go provides a flexible and powerful set of tools for working with functions, allowing you to design and implement functions to suit various needs in your programs.
 ### -----------------------------------------------------------------------------------------------------------------
 ### Packages in Go programming language for beginner
-If you're a beginner in the Go programming language (often referred to as Golang), there are several essential packages that you should be familiar with to get started with writing Go programs.
+There are several essential packages that you should be familiar with to get started with writing Go programs.
 Go has a rich standard library that provides many built-in packages for common tasks.
 Here are some fundamental packages to start with:

 1. `fmt`: The `fmt` package provides functions for formatted input and output.
 You'll frequently use `fmt.Println()` and `fmt.Printf()` for printing to the console.